charnam/billboard/config/content-template/README.md

 # Setting up billboard content

 This README is a work-in-progress.
 Check this document later.
+Alternatively, you may view `content.js` as well as the source files *(ImageObject.js, GenericObject.js)* for sample usage.

 ## Setup